cpslab-asu/multicosim/README.md

-# GZCM
+# MultiCoSim

-Library for managing firmware and Gazebo simulation containers
+Library for managing multi-fidelity co-simulations of cyber-physical systems.

 ## Installation

-This library can be installed either from PyPI using the command `pip install gzcm` or from github by using the command `pip install https://github.com/cpslab-asu/gzcm#egg=gzcm`.
+This library can be installed either from PyPI using the command `pip install multicosim` or from github by using the command `pip install https://github.com/cpslab-asu/multicosim#egg=multicosim`.

 This library requires multiple docker containers to be available on the system.
 In general, these containers will be downloaded if they do not exist, but they can also be built from source if